MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 LLMJVM_impl.h
 -------------

-Defines the set of functions that the BSP must implement to launch and schedule the Core Engine
+Set of functions that the BSP must implement to launch and schedule the Core Engine

 .. doxygenfile:: LLMJVM_impl.h
    :sections: define enum innerclass public-attrib func